o7digital/lcqc-v3/src/pages/activities/spa.md

                 } catch(_) {}
               }
               if (msg.toLowerCase().includes('domain') || msg.toLowerCase().includes('origin')) {
-                msg = 'Form provider rejected this domain.
-Please add your Vercel preview domain to allowed domains in FormSubmit.';
+                msg = 'Provider rejected this domain.
+Please add your Vercel preview domain to Allowed Domains in Formspree.';
               }
               err.textContent = msg || 'Sorry, there was a problem sending your request.
 Please try again or email sales.reservations@lacasaquecanta.com.';
               err.classList.remove('hidden');